n8n-io/n8n-docs/docs/hosting/installation/docker.md

 If no directory is found, n8n creates automatically one on startup.
 In this case, existing credentials saved with a different encryption key can not be used anymore.

-!!! note "Keep in mind"
+/// note | Keep in mind
 Persisting the `/home/node/.n8n` directory even when using alternate databases is the recommended best practice, but not explicitly required.
 The encryption key can be provided via the `N8N_ENCRYPTION_KEY` [environment variable](/hosting/environment-variables/environment-variables/#deployment).
+///
 ### PostgresDB

 To use n8n with Postgres, provide the corresponding [configuration](/hosting/configuration/):